Author: Yuresh

 How to avoid it:

-• Choose a schedule you can stick to (weekly, biweekly, monthly).
+• Choose a schedule you can stick to (weekly, biweekly, or monthly).

 • Batch record episodes ahead of time to avoid last-minute stress.